tbrowder/PDF-Combiner/README.md

 **PDF::Combiner** is a simple but useful tool to combine PDF documents into a single PDF document.

 In the example above, **our-israel-tour.txt** is a simple formatted text file containing several types of lines.
-See the example project in `/example-project` for details of the file.
+See the example project `config` files in directory `/example-project` for details of the file.

 Note the PDF files are expected to be in the same directory as the project file.
 If that is a problem for your use case, please file an issue.